 Cruise lines and ship’s crews have the same obligation as land-based property owners to ensure their premises are safe for visitors or to warn about hazards that cannot be fixed in a timely manner.
 Failure to meet this duty is negligence.
 If negligence causes a cruise ship passenger to be injured, such as in a slip-and-fall or trip-and fall accident, the injured passenger may be compensated for losses.

-Our personal injury attorneys have experience handling slip-and-fall injuries arising from cruise ship accidents, including ones like the following:
+Our personal injury lawyer in Long Island have experience handling slip-and-fall injuries arising from cruise ship accidents, including ones like the following:

 - Unattended wetness on deck, or spills at a buffet, restaurant, bar or retail shop.

 - Unmarked or unattended hazards on decks or ramps or in corridors.